dextra/awesome-dextra/CONTRIBUTING.md

 The project must be under a category, i.e. programming language, and if a category doesn't exist, it can be [created](#Guideline for new categories)

-The new added line should respect the following format:
+The new added line _must_ respect the following format:

 ```
  - [Project name](project link) - A short project description.
 ROLE_TYPE: [Person name](Person github profile link)